rr-lab/GLO-Roots/text/glo_roots_ms.md

 Directionality is acquired using the  [directionality plugin](http://fiji.sc/Directionality) from ImageJ.
 After the number of direction bins (we usually use bins of 2 º)  is defined by the user, a 5x5 sobel operator is used to derive the local gradient orientation.
 This orientation is then used to build a distribution of directions by assigning the square of the orientation into the appropriate bin.
 Instead of representing the total counts at each orientation a relative value is calculated by dividing the individual values at each bin by the total sum of the histogram (and multiplying by 100).
 Similar algorithms have been used to quantify dynamic changes in the plant cytoskeleton [@Lindeboom:2013hqa].
 The Elliptic Fourier Descriptors are aquired using the [Fourier Shape Analysis plugin](http://imagejdocu.tudor.lu/doku.php?id=plugin:analysis:fourier_shape_analysis:start) on convex hull shape of the root system.
 Elliptic Fourier Descriptors have been used in numerous studies to analyse variations in shapes, notably in leaves (e.g [@Chitwood:2014cc, @Iwata:2002wf])
 The shape analysis is inspired by RootScape [@Ristova:2013kx].
 Due to the absence of fixed, recognisable structures in root system (that are required for the position of true landmarks), pseudo-landmarks are automatically extracted from the root systems.
 Shortly, the image is divided vertically at equidistant positions (with the number defined by the user) and for each of the image stripes, the minimum and maximum x coordinates are computed.
 The shape analysis is therefore able to discriminate root system with different vertical root distributions or global root system orientation (e.g. chemotropism) .
-The code source for the plugin, manual and sample images can be found in the [github repository](https://github.com/rr-lab/glo_roots/tree/master/gloria) of the project.
+The code source for the plugin, manual and sample images can be found in the [github repository](https://github.com/rr-lab/GLO-Roots/tree/master/gloria) of the project.

 Statistical analysis was performed in  R [@RCoreTeam:2014Raa].
-The tidyr [@Wickham:2014aa], dplyr [@Wickham:2014aa], gridExtra[@Auguie:2012aa], shapes [@Dryden:2014aa], geomorph [@Adams:2013bb] and ggplot2[@Wickham:2009aa] packages were used for data preparation, analysis and plotting.
+The tidyr [@Wickham:2014aa], dplyr [@Wickham:2014aa], gridExtra[@Auguie:2012aa], shapes [@Dryden:2014aa], geomorph [@Adams:2013bb], ggplot2[@Wickham:2009aa] and cowplot [@Wilke:2015bp] packages were used for data preparation, analysis and plotting.
 Final figure preparation was done in [Inkscape](https://inkscape.org/en/).

 #### Data availability

-All the scripts and original data used to analyze and produce the images can be accessed in the Github repository of the project: github.com/rr-lab/glo_roots.
+All the scripts and original data used to analyze and produce the images can be accessed in the Github repository of the project: github.com/rr-lab/GLO-Roots.
 Raw files of all the images used in the paper are availabe in [Dryad](http://datadryad.org/review?doi=doi:10.5061/dryad.4k37q).

 ## Acknowledgements
 Work in the lab of JRD was funded by the Carnegie Institution for Science Endowment and grants from the National Science Foundation (MCB-115795) and Department of Energy, Biological and Environmental Research program (DE-SC0008769).
 RRA was supported by a Carnegie Postdoc Fellowship and currently by Conacyt Ciencia Básica Joven Investigador grant number (CB-2014-01-238101).
 GL was supported by the Belgian Fonds de la Recherche Scientifique.
 JM was funded by the National Science Foundation (IOS-0820854).
 CH is funded by MGH Toteston & Fund for Medical Discovery Fellowship grant 2014A051303 and NIH R37 grant GM48707 and NSF grant MCB-0519898 awarded to Frederick Ausubel, and previously by the Gordon and Betty Moore Foundation through Grant GBMF 2550.01 from the Life Sciences Research Foundation.
 JV was funded by the Office of Biological and Environmental Research, Office of Science, US Department of Energy, interagency agreements DE-SC0001526 and DE-AI02-07ER64452.
 We thank Robert Mittler and Philip Benfey for providing seeds of ZAT12:LUC and DR5:LUC+ respectively.